 General Guidelines

-No food or drink are allowed in the lab rooms.
-Students should return practice equipment to the designated boxes, clean up any items before leaving and return plinths and chairs to their regular position.
+No food or drink is allowed in the lab rooms.
+Please return any practice equipment to the designated boxes, and clean up any items before leaving, and return plinths and chairs to their regular position.

 Preparation for Labs